mentalmove/KnightProblem/README.md

-There are algorithms with greater chances of success (following H. C. von Warnsdorf's rule consequently), and for large boards (beginning with 20 x 20 squares), it would be successful in every case much faster to divide the complete board into smaller pieces.
+There are algorithms with greater chances of success (following H. C. von Warnsdorf's rule consequently), and for large boards (beginning with 20 x 20 squares), it would be successful in every case and much faster to divide the complete board into smaller pieces.